 My great-grandparents all came to Manchester and Salford between about 1865 and the end of the century.
 They came from different parts of England and Ireland, and had their own reasons for making a new life here.
 They lived in a city which was slowly changing for the better, but which was very different from their previous homes.
 I never knew them, but this is their story.

 William Gosling was born in the Cheshire village of Lymm in 1866, after his father moved there from Hazel Grove.
 Annie Hinton's family also came from Lymm, where she was born in 1867.
-The couple came to work in Stretford at the end of the 1890s.
+The couple married in Lymm and came to work in Stretford at the end of the 1890s.

 Helen Jones Dowding was born in Clifton in 1852, but her family lived in Bath, where her maternal grandfather was a saddler.
 She came to Manchester in the late 1870s - perhaps to join her married sister Louisa.
 Her husband, James Jones, however, remains an enigma....